rsanche4/Raccoon-Engine/README.md

 You are still here?
 Oh my!
 Well, I am glad you managed to read through the documentation.
 If you have any further questions, feel free to [email me](mailto:rsanzek25@gmail.com)!

-Notes:

-Nice to haves:
+Extras to implement:

-  - Add also the ability to just have images as sectors textures.
-So literally just an image skybox type thing, but just texture slapped behind.

-  - change sectors height dynamically

-  - find a way to get the textures array and just change it to something else maybe the wall ids thing

-  - In texture file add the ability for wide textures, a toggle which is a texture that expans the entire sector, not just repeated across units.

-Extras:

   - I should add also a pathfinding algorithm (Greedy Best First Search is good enough)

-  - Angle looks for the sprites (this is possible through scripting so figure it out for now)
+  - Angle looks for the sprites (this is possible through scripting in native Lua so)